Thienvule/Trading-Market-Research-Power-Query-Power-BI/README.md

-### Raw Data Dictionary
+### Raw Data Dictionary (CONSIDER DELETING)
-Tờ khai: Declaration form number or document reference for customs purposes.
+1. Tờ khai: Declaration form number or document reference for customs purposes.
 2. Ngày đăng ký: The registration date of the customs declaration.
 3. Tên nơi mở tờ khai: The name of the location where the customs declaration was made.
 4. Mã doanh nghiệp XNK: The export-import enterprise code.